Reconsidering Fairness Through Unawareness From the Perspective of Model Multiplicity: More details on experimental setups

 \subsection{Single feature experiment}

 Here, we give more details on the single feature experiments described in Section~\ref{ss:aware_LR}.
 Classification rates for the aware model are at 0.477 (men) and 0.212 (women).
-Histograms of the X value distribution (Figure~\ref{fig:1-feat_LR_hist}) show among women, there is a higher fraction of high education individuals, especially with a Master's degree.
-This results in higher classification rate for women (0.449) compared to men (0.389) in the unaware model, still significantly reducing the (absolute) disparate impact.
+Histograms of the X value distribution (Figure~\ref{fig:1-feat_LR_hist}) show that among women, there is a higher fraction of highly educated individuals, especially with a Master's degree.
+This results in a higher classification rate for women (0.449) compared to men (0.389) in the unaware model, still significantly reducing the (absolute) disparate impact.
 We also show model predictions for aware and unaware GBM models (Figure~\ref{fig:1-feat_GBM}).
-Here, the threshold for the unaware model is the same as for LR, whereas the aware model has a higher threshold on men (21) compared with the aware LR model (same as the threshold of the unaware models).
+Here, the threshold for the unaware model is the same as for LR, whereas the aware model has a higher threshold for men (21) compared with the aware LR model (same as the threshold of the unaware models).
 The accuracy of the aware GBM model is slightly higher, at 70.3\%, and the classification rates are 0.389 (men) and 0.212 (women).
-This still means a much higher disparate impace than for the unaware model.
+This still means a much higher disparate impact than for the unaware model.